NuGet/NuGet.Client/README.md

 #### Notable `build.ps1` switches
 - `-SkipVS14` - skips building binaries targeting Visual Studio "14" (released as Visual Studio 2015)
-- `-SkipVS15` - skips building binaries targeting Visual Studio "15"
+- `-SkipVS15` - skips building binaries targeting Visual Studio "15" (released as Visual Studio 2017)

 > Note that if only one of Visual Studio 2015 (VS14) or Visual Studio 2017 (VS15) is installed, neither of the above switches is necessary - the script will build according to the installed version.

-- `-SkipXProj` - skips building the NuGet.Core XProj projects.
 - `-Fast` - runs minimal incremental build.
 Skips end-to-end packaging step.

 > Reveal all script parameters and switches by running